Elizabeth Homer Morton

 In 1944, she was named executive secretary for the Canadian Library Council.
 Morton was the founding director of the Canadian Library Association (CLA), serving from 1946 to 1968.
 Under her leadership, the CLA pushed for the creation of Canada's National Library, later Library and Archives Canada.
 She was also the first editor of The Canadian Library Journal and Feliciter.
-In 1969, she completed a MA in library science at the University of Chicago.
+In 1969, she completed a MA in library science at the University of Chicago Graduate Library School.
 She worked as a library consultant for the Canadian National Library and was hired by UNESCO to report on library services in Trinidad and Tobago.

 Morton was named to the Order of Canada in 1968.
 In 1969, she was named an honorary Doctor of Laws by the University of Alberta.

+In 1970 she was awarded American Library Association Honorary Membership.

 She died in Ottawa at the age of 94.

 In 1988, the Elizabeth Morton Memorial Fund was established.